philip928lin/PyCHAMP/docs/source/example_SD6.rst

    :widths: auto
    :header-rows: 1

-In this example, we validate the model's ability to capture agro-hydrological dynamics by using observed data, which includes groundwater withdrawal, saturated thickness, and the types or proportions of crops grown in the fields.
+In this example, we validate the model's ability to capture agro-hydrological dynamics in a stakeholder-driver groundwater scheme by using observed data, which includes groundwater withdrawal, saturated thickness, and the types or proportions of crops grown in the fields.

-.. csv-table:: Required observed data to validate model's ability to capture agro-hydrological dynamics
+.. csv-table:: Required observed data to validate model's ability to capture human-agricultural-hydrological dynamics
    :file: dataForMetricesCalc.csv
    :widths: auto
    :header-rows: 1